EventStore/documentation/docs/cloud/use/tailscale.md

 ::::
 :::::

-Remember to create the VM instance in the same region as the VPC, which is peered with EventStoreDB Cloud.
+Remember to create the VM instance in the same region as the VPC, which is peered with Event Store Cloud.

 ## Set up Tailscale subnet routing